owncloud/ocis/docs/ocis/migration.md

 <div class="editpage">

-_TODO @butonic add ADR for OpenID Connect_
+_TODO @butonic add ADR for OpenID Connect and flesh out pros and cons of the above_

 </div>

 #### User impact
 When introducing OpenID Connect, the clients will detect the new authentication scheme when their current way of authenticating returns an error.
-Users will then have to reauthorize at the OpenID Connecd IdP, which again, may be configured to skip the consent step for trusted clients.
+Users will then have to reauthorize at the OpenID Connect IdP, which again, may be configured to skip the consent step for trusted clients.

 #### Steps
 1. There are multiple products that can be used as an OpenID Connect IdP.
 We test with [LibreGraph Connect](https://github.com/libregraph/lico), which is also [embedded in oCIS](https://github.com/owncloud/web/).
 Other alternatives include [Keycloak](https://www.keycloak.org/) or [Ping](https://www.pingidentity.com/).
 Please refer to the corresponding setup instructions for the product you intent to use.